openservicebrokerapi/servicebroker/spec.md

 #### Route
 `PUT /v2/service_instances/:instance_id/service_bindings/:binding_id`

-`:instance_id` MUST be the ID of a previously provisioned service instance.
+`:instance_id` MUST be the ID of a previously provisioned Service Instance.

 `:binding_id` MUST be a globally unique non-empty string.
 This ID will be used for future unbind requests, so the Service Broker will use